AnggaR96s/Reforestation/README.md

-## Sore throats are a pain in the neck!
+## What do you get when you cross a rabbit with a water hose?
+Hare spray.